 CCJP was initially established in 2003 as the Center for the Analysis of Crime Statistics.
 The center was renamed in 2014 to better reflect its current objectives of helping advance public policy, improving professional practices, and educating students in research methodologies.
 Projects associated with CCJP have covered a wide range of criminal justice topics, including police tactics and technologies, school violence, community crime prevention, community corrections, and prisoner re-entry.

-CCJP maintains a close affiliation with the Crowd Management Research Council (CMRC).
+CCJP maintains a close affiliation with the Tourism Safety & Crowd Science (TSCS).
 CCJP also administers Nevada’s Statistical Analysis Center (SAC).